 We had acted responsibly and followed the traditional path for 20 years and been rewarded well for our choices, but we weren’t feeling fulfilled.

-What inspired you to do this NOW instead of wait till your fully retired?
+What inspired you to do this NOW instead of wait until you could fully retire?

 The burning desire to chuck the responsible course of action and just pursue a dream became ever more persistent as the dreaded mid-life existential crises took hold of me.